• Skip to primary navigation

 The most common spices for our old fashioned ham and bean soup are salt, black pepper, thyme, and bay leaves.
 You can also use freshly squeezed lemon juice to brighten it right at the end.

-How can I thicken this soup?
+How can I thicken ham and bean soup?

 The best way to thicken old fashioned ham and bean soup is by pureeing 6 cups with a stand blender then stirring it back in.
 If it needs further thickening, simmer with the lid off so more of the broth can evaporate.